Returning after injury or sickness

 If you have been injured at work, or because of your work, you may be eligible to claim benefits (or workers compensation payments) from WorkCover Queensland.

-Read about the types of benefits available.
+Read about the types of support and payments that are available.

 Your return to work